Flammability, Smoke Emission & Toxicity

 Materials used in the construction of the vehicle shall be selected to minimize the total combustible material content of the vehicle.

 The Contractor shall furnish a comprehensive listing of materials used in the vehicles in matrix form (flammability matrix).
-The flammability matrix shall include the following information as a minimum:
+The flammability matrix shall include the following information as a minimum for every unique material:

-• Material application (component description, part/drawing number, and location)
+• Material application (usage, component description, part/drawing number, and location)

-• Material supplier (full name of material manufacturer)
+• Material supplier (full name of material original manufacturer)

-• Material description (actual material name and trade name)
+• Material description (actual material common name and trade name) Material unique identifier (e.g. part number, formula number, compound number, etc.)

-• Material weight (both density and total weight in vehicle)
+• Material weight (both density, unit weight and total weight in vehicle)

 • Flammability data as applicable: